stephenh/ts-proto/README.markdown

   Note that, as indicated, this means Object.keys will not include set-by-default fields, so if you have code that iterates over messages keys in a generic fashion, it will have to also iterate over keys inherited from the prototype.

+- With `--ts_proto_opt=useJsonWireFormat=true`, the generated code will reflect the JSON representation of Protobuf messages.

+  Requires `onlyTypes=true`.
+Implies `useDate=string` and `stringEnums=true`.
+This option is to generate types that can be directly used with marshalling/unmarshalling Protobuf messages serialized as JSON.
+  You may also want to set `useOptionals=all`, as gRPC gateways are not required to send default value for scalar values.

 ### Only Types

 If you're looking for `ts-proto` to generate only types for your Protobuf types then passing all three of `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` as `false` is probably what you want, i.e.: